raytaghavi/Hackathon/README.md

-# BUDGEThub
+# Eco Products Journal

-BUDGEThub is an online comparison platform for finding the best credit card and banks to open a new account.  - developed using React, Node, Express and MongoDB.
+A simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.

-![BUDGEThub]
+![Eco Products Journal]

 #### What you need to run this code
 1. Node (13.12.0)